 - Apply for Your Visa at a U.S. Consulate (the visa cannot be issued more than 120 days in advance of your program start date).

 If you have any questions regarding the visa application process, please contact the ISSO at email@example.com.

 Columbia University students must be fully proficient with written and spoken English.
-They must also be able to produce academic essays that display grammatical accuracy and lexical sophistication, as well as cogent argumentation at a level commensurate with that of educated native speakers of English.
-Upon review of your application and as a condition of your admission, you are required to take the Columbia University American Language Program (ALP) Essay Exam prior to finalizing your course registration.
-The need to take the ALP Essay Exam is a determination made by the Admissions Committee at the time of acceptance and your enrollment at Columbia University is contingent on taking the exam.
+Upon review of your application and as a condition of your admission, you are required to take the Columbia University Online American Language Program (ALP) Essay Exam prior to finalizing your course registration.
+The need to take the Online ALP Essay Exam is a determination made by the Admissions Committee at the time of acceptance and your enrollment at Columbia University is contingent on taking the exam.

-No exceptions will be granted to the requirement; this includes but is not limited to the fact that you may have taken the TOEFL, the Duolingo English Test, IELTS, SAT, Online GS Admission Exam, or ACT exams prior to admission.
+No exceptions will be granted to the requirement; this includes but is not limited to the fact that you may have taken the TOEFL, IELTS, SAT, GSAE, Online GS Admissions Exam, or ACT exams prior to admission.
 Coursework completed at any other university or college also cannot be considered as an exception from the need to take the exam.

-The ALP Essay Exam will be administered online and is designed to measure a test-taker's ability in writing; no speaking portion is included.
-Test takers will be given 105 minutes to write an essay in response to two short reading passages.
+The Online ALP Essay Exam will be administered online and is designed to measure a test-taker's ability in writing; no speaking portion is included.
+Students will have 105 minutes to write an essay in response to a short reading prompt.

 More information about scores and score appeals may be found on the American Language Program website which may be accessed at http://sps.columbia.edu/alp/levels-and-testing#placements.

 What should I do before arriving?

 Before arriving, students should review the Getting Started section of the International Student and Scholars Office website (ISSO).
 It provides information regarding entry to the U.S. and initial weeks at Columbia.
 Questions regarding student status and visas should be directed to the ISSO.